awsdocs/amazon-workspaces-administration-guide/doc_source/byol-windows-images.md

   + No software beyond what is included with Windows can be installed on the VM\.
 You can add additional software, such as an antivirus solution, when you later create a custom image\.
   + Do not customize the default user profile \(`C:\Users\Default`\) or make other customizations before creating an image\.
 All customizations should be made after image creation\.
 We recommend making any customizations to the user profile through Group Policy Objects \(GPOs\) and applying them after image creation\.
 This is because customizations done through GPOs can be easily modified or rolled back and are less prone to error than customizations made to the default user profile\.
   + You must create a **WorkSpaces\_BYOL** account with local administrator access before you share the image\.
 The password for this account might be required later, so make note of it\.
   + The VM must be on a single volume with a maximum size of 70 GB and at least 10 GB of free space\.
+If you're also planning to subscribe to Microsoft Office for your BYOL image, the VM must be on a single volume with a maximum size of 70 GB and at least 20 GB of free space\.
   + Your VM must run Windows PowerShell version 4 or later\.
 + Make sure that you have installed the latest Microsoft Windows patches before running the BYOL Checker PowerShell script in [Step 2](#windows_images_run_byol_checker_script) later in this topic\.